Sovereign Gold Bond Scheme 2018-19-Series I

 Interest on the Bonds shall be taxable as per the provisions of the Income-tax Act, 1961.
 The capital gains tax arising on redemption of SGB to an individual has been exempted.
 The indexation benefits will be provided to long term capital gains arising to any person on transfer of bond

-Subscription for the Bonds may be made in the prescribed application form (From 'A') or in any other form as near as thereto stating clearly the grams of gold and the full name and address of the applicant.
-The receiving office shall issue an acknowledgment receipt in Form B (14 KB) to the applicant.
+Subscription for the Bonds may be made in the prescribed application form (Form A) or in any other form as near as thereto stating clearly the grams of gold and the full name and address of the applicant.
+Every application must be accompanied by the ‘PAN Number’ issued by the Income Tax Department to the investor(s).
+The Branch shall issue an acknowledgment receipt in Form B to the applicant.

-Application forms from investors will be received at branches during normal banking hours from April 16, 2018 to April 20, 2018.
+Application forms from investors will be received at branches during normal banking hours on the week of subscription.
 The Branches need to ensure that the application is complete in all respects as incomplete applications are liable to be rejected.
 Relevant additional details may be obtained from the applicants, where necessary.

-Nomination and its cancellation shall be made in Form D and Form E (60.4 KB), respectively, in accordance with the provisions of the Government Securities Act, 2006 (38 of 2006) and the Government Securities Regulations, 2007, published in part III, Section 4 of the Gazette of India dated December 1, 2007.
+Nomination of and its cancellation shall be made in Form D and Form E, respectively, in accordance with the provisions of the Government Securities Act, 2006 (38 of 2006) and the Government Securities Regulations, 2007, published in part III, Section 4 of the Gazette of India dated December 1, 2007.

 Multiple joint holders and nominees (of first holder) are permitted.
 Necessary details may be obtained from the applicants as per practice.
 An individual Non - resident Indian may get the security transferred in his name on account of his being a nominee of a deceased investor provided that: